icebreaker/dotfiles/README.md

 a couple of `helper` or `wrapper` scripts which make my life easier in the first place and they might do the same for yours.

-I would like to highlight the `aliases` script which will list all your registered aliases sorted by topic inside your `.dotfiles` directory.
-You can even filter by topic using `aliases mytopic`.
+I would like to highlight the `dot-aliases` script which will list all your registered aliases sorted by topic inside your `.dotfiles` directory.
+You can even filter by topic using `dot-aliases mytopic`.

+Also the `dot-update` will update your `.dotfiles` regardless of your current directory and it will also automatically reload your `.bashrc`.

 TODO
 ----